-- Meaningful Name: She named her twins Max and Esme, in an all but certain nod to Dragon Tales.
+- Meaningful Name: She named her twins Max and Emme, in an all but certain nod to Dragon Tales.

 - Ms. Fanservice

-- New Sound Album: This Is Me Then was more "Fuller" and personal then her prior works.
+- This Is Me, Then was more personal than her prior works.

 - Love? is much more musically based around EDM than her previous works.
 This is the case with a lot of musicians who have also veered more into this area - see Chris Brown, Rihanna and Britney Spears.